pablotarga/nci-hdcomp-pbl/README.md

 History

 Memory that stores an array of games, it exposes a public function to store the game.
 This function may expand the games array into 10 more positions.

+Outline Project Plan (as of 23/11/2019)

+- Task Allocation
+- Donald Hickey - Game
+- Shane Gibney - Line
+- Pablo Targa - Deck & History

+Review outline plan on Monday 25/11/2019